 To mitigate the cost, the government rolled out the Baby Bonus scheme, where cash rewards are given to encourage Singaporeans to have more children.

 So how does the CDA work?
 Is there a way to make the most of it?

-Here’s a quick guide on how to maximise your child’s CDA account, to get the most out of your Baby Bonus rewards!
+Here’s a quick guide on how to maximise your child’s CDA account and to get the most out of your Baby Bonus rewards!

 TL;DR: Baby Bonus Singapore Guide — Here’s How To Maximise Your Child’s CDA Account

 - Open your CDA with a bank with high interest rates

 - Buy an Integrated Shield Plan that is MediSave-approved for your child

 - Use your child’s CDA to pay for a bulk of his/her expenses